tbatty7/shortcuts-kata/README.md

 #### Extract Variables in LegacyService
 * Extract "1" as a variable named "prefix"
-* Extract "Invalid" as a variable named "invalidVinMessage"
+* Extract "Invalid" as a variable named "invalidIdMessage"
 * Extract request.vin as a variable (both instances of it) and name it "vin"
 * Extract "This vin is not valid" as a variable (both instances of it) and name it "errorMessage"
 * Inline all four extracted variables